12 Facts About the South American Bushmaster

 © Wikimedia Commons User: Johan Fredriksson / CC BY-SA 3.0

-The South American bushmaster is a member of the mighty viper family (Viperadae), which has over 200 members worldwide.
-The 50+ rattlesnakes are part of this family, as is the UK’s adder.
+Worldwide, the mighty viper family (Viperadae) has over 300 members.
+The 50+ rattlesnake species are part of this family, as is the UK’s adder, and the green pitvipers of Thailand.
 But only one member can be the longest, and that honour falls to the South American bushmaster (Lachesis muta).

 Being so massive, it can be a struggle for this snake to stay camouflaged, but South American bushmasters have a crafty solution: barely moving all day.
-This is a lazy ambush snake which lies motionless for days in jungle foliage, waiting patiently for rodents (its main prey) to wander past.
+This is a lazy ambush snake which lies motionless for days or even weeks in thick jungle foliage, waiting patiently for rodents (its main prey) to wander past.

 lachesis muta south america bushmaster